bismanaeem/ControApp/README.md

 The acceptance tests are run as part of the build, and can be run using the `cucumber` gradle task:

     ./gradlew cucumber

+## Design
+The `ParentalControlService` requires a reference to a `MovieService`.
+A `AdditionalMessageCallback` is used to display messages to the user, for example, if an error occurs.
+This is necessary because of the requirement to return a boolean to the calling client.